1979 NBA Finals: Aftermath

-Until 2023, this was the most recent time that a Western Conference team not based in Texas or California has won an NBA title, and the last of only two occasions alongside the 1976–77 Portland Trail Blazers when a team from the present-day Northwest Division has won the league title, which is by 27 years the longest league championship drought for any division of the four major North American sports leagues.
-Since then, the following Western teams have gone on to win an NBA title: the Los Angeles Lakers (eleven times), the San Antonio Spurs (five times), the Golden State Warriors (four times), the Houston Rockets (twice), and the Dallas Mavericks (once).
-The remaining twenty-one titles since 1980 have been won by Eastern Conference teams.
+Until 2023, this was the most recent time that a Western Conference team not based in Texas or California won an NBA title, and the last of only two occasions alongside the 1976–77 Portland Trail Blazers when a team from the present-day Northwest Division won the league title.
+This is by 24 years the longest league championship drought for any division of the four major North American sports leagues.
+Between 1980 and 2022, the following Western teams have gone on to win an NBA title: the Los Angeles Lakers (eleven times), the San Antonio Spurs (five times), the Golden State Warriors (four times), the Houston Rockets (twice), and the Dallas Mavericks (once).
+The remaining twenty-one titles between 1980 and 2022 were won by Eastern Conference teams.

 1979 represents the last year the Bullets/Wizards franchise won 50 games in a season, by far the longest drought in NBA history.
-It's also their last NBA Finals appearance.
+It also remains their last NBA Finals, and last Conference Finals, appearance.

 The city of Seattle did not win another championship in one of the four big North American sports until the Seattle Seahawks won Super Bowl XLVIII in 2014.

-The SuperSonics did come close to another NBA Championship before their move to Oklahoma City.
+The SuperSonics did come close to another NBA championship before their move to Oklahoma City.
 They would return to the NBA Finals in 1996, but lost to the record-setting 72-win Chicago Bulls in six games, becoming the first victim of the Bulls’ second three-peat from 1996 to 1998.
 After their move to Oklahoma City, the Thunder made it back to the Finals in 2012 but lost to the Big Three-led Miami Heat in five games.
 They would eventually win the championship again in 2025 over the Indiana Pacers in seven games.

+Even though the NBA considered both the SuperSonics and Thunder as one continuous franchise pending the expansion of a future Seattle team, the Thunder have never acknowledged the SuperSonics' 1979 championship as part of their history, as seen on their media guides and on the gold jersey tab which only denoted their 2025 championship.
+Additionally, as part of a relocation settlement between the Thunder and the city of Seattle, the SuperSonics' 1979 championship trophy and banner remain in Seattle's possession, and are currently stored in the Seattle Museum of History & Industry.